TD Garden: Sports

 TD Garden is one of two NBA arenas (along with Kia Center, home of the Orlando Magic) with parquet floors.
 The Celtics are best known for the tradition of the parquet floor from their Boston Garden years, originally built after World War II because of cost and the scarcity of lumber in that time.
 The original floor, first used in Boston Arena and later the Boston Garden, was brought over to the then-FleetCenter and remained there for four seasons.
 A newly refurbished parquet floor, featuring a combination of old and new sections, was then unveiled during the 1999–2000 season, before it was replaced with a new floor prior to the 2015–16 season.
 Since the 2007–08 season, a signature of long-time Celtics coach Red Auerbach was added to the floor, and prior to the 2022–23 season, Bill Russell's jersey #6 was also added.
 The Celtics are also the only NBA team to use an oak floor, whereas the other 29 teams use maple floors.
 In 2023, the Celtics used an alternate court design specific for the NBA in-season tournament, which is a traditional maple floor painted mostly dark green except for the middle strip which is painted light brown.
 The free-throw lanes and center circle incorporated the NBA Cup trophy for the tournament.
-For the 2024 NBA Cup, the court used was based on the team's "Statement" alternate uniform, this time incorporating a green gradient painted surface inspired by the iconic parquet floor.
+In subsequent NBA Cup home games, the court used was based on the team's "Statement" alternate uniform, now incorporating a green gradient painted surface inspired by the iconic parquet floor.

 A traditional floor was used in the 2006 NCAA Women's Final Four, the 2009 NCAA Men's East Regional and the 2018 NCAA Men's East Regional (NCAA rules require a special NCAA-specification floor be used for all tournament games).
 While not yet confirmed, it is likely that the 2024 NCAA Men's East Regional will also use a traditional floor.
 When the 2012 NCAA Men's East Regional was held at TD Garden, a maple parquet floor was used with the same NCAA-specific design.

 From March 28 to April 3, 2016, TD Garden hosted the 2016 World Figure Skating Championships.
 In 2021, TD Garden hosted the 2021 Laver Cup in September.
 The Laver Cup is a men's tennis tournament between teams from Europe and the rest of the world.
-It was held from 24 until 26 September with Team Europe winning the tournament for the fourth consecutive year.
+It was held from 24 through 25 September with Team Europe winning the tournament for the fourth consecutive year.